garrandall/popular-music-data/tracks/cool-it-now-new-edition.md

 Cool it now
-Ooooooh watch out
+Oh watch out
 Cool it now
 Slow it down

 Cool it now
-Ooooooh watch out
+Oh watch out
 Cool it now
 Slow it down

 Cool it now
 You got to cool it now
-Ooooooh watch out
+Oh watch out
 'Cause you're gonna lose control
 Cool it now
 You got to slow it down